3gerberas/textbook-chatbot/README.md

 Two main options:

 1. NVIDIA GPU with 5GB+ VRAM (use `nvidia-smi` on terminal to check).
-2. Google Colab with an NVIDIA GPU or TPU.
+2. Google Colab with a GPU runtime or TPU runtime.

 ### Setup